 - 1 Ignition-starter key, door key.

 - 2 Locking the doors and tailgate.

+- 3 Unlocking the doors and tailgate.

 - 3 Unlocks all doors and boot or, depending on the vehicle, the driver's door only.
 Refer to the information on "Key, radio frequency remote control: use" in Section 1.